kumanofoo/tako/README.md

 ```Shell
 $ takobot
 ```
-You can set logging level using the TAKOBOT_DEBUG environment variable.
+You can set logging level using the TAKO\_LOGGING\_LEVEL environment variable.
 ```Shell
 $ TAKO_LOGGING_LEVEL=info takobot
 ```